Reproduced in full:

-1. Harassment consists of unwelcome conduct, whether verbal, physical, or visual, that is based upon a person’s protected status, such as gender, color, race, religion, national origin, age, physical or mental disability or other protected group status.
-The College will not tolerate harassing conduct that affects tangible job benefits or grades, that interferes unreasonably with an individual’s work performance, or that creates an intimidating, hostile, or offensive working environment.
+Harassment consists of unwelcome conduct, whether verbal, physical, or visual, that is based upon a person’s protected status, such as gender, color, race, religion, national origin, age, physical or mental disability, or other protected group status.
+The College will not tolerate harassing conduct that affects tangible job benefits or grades, that interferes unreasonably with an individual’s work performance, or that creates an intimidating, hostile, or offensive working or classroom environment.
 Such harassment may include, for example, jokes about another person’s protected status, kidding, teasing or practical jokes directed at a person based on his or her protected status.

-2. Unwelcome sexual advances, requests for sexual favors, and other physical, verbal, or visual conduct based on sex constitute sexual harassment when (1) submission to the conduct is an explicit or implicit term or condition of employment, (2) submission to or rejection of the conduct is used as the basis for an employment decision, or (3) the conduct has the purpose or effect of nreasonably interfering with an individual’s work performance or creating an intimidating, hostile, or offensive working environment.
-Sexual harassment is conduct based on sex, whether directed towards a person of the opposite or same sex, and may include explicit sexual propositions, sexual innuendo, suggestive comments, sexually oriented “kidding” or “teasing,” “practical jokes,” jokes about obscene printed or visual material, and physical contact such as patting, pinching, or brushing against another person’s body.
+Unwelcome sexual advances, requests for sexual favors, and other physical, verbal, or visual conduct based on sex constitute sexual harassment when (1) submission to the conduct is an explicit or implicit term or condition of employment, (2) submission to or rejection of the conduct is used as the basis for an employment decision, or (3) the conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creating an intimidating, hostile, or offensive working environment.
+Sexual harassment is conduct based on sex, whether directed towards a person of the opposite or same sex, and may include explicit sexual propositions, sexual innuendo, suggestive comments, sexually-oriented “kidding” or “teasing,” “practical jokes,” jokes about obscene printed or visual material, and physical contact such as patting, pinching, or brushing against another person’s body.

-a.
 In the course of conducting the investigation, the College shall endeavor to maintain the confidential nature of the allegation(s) and the information received to the fullest extent practical.